To ensure the longevity and protection of your subfloor, it is essential to waterproof it.

 Frequent Reapplication of Coats

-To ensure that your concrete remains waterproof, it's necessary to apply crack and concrete sealants at least once a year.
+To ensure that your concrete remains waterproof, it's necessary to apply concrete sealers at least once a year.

 It is also important to apply multiple layers of waterproofing coatings.